Reading List Favorites

 The Esperanza Fire by John N. MacLean

-John Maclean, award–winning author of three previous books on wildfire disasters, spent more than five years researching the Esperanza Fire and covering the trial of Raymond Oyler.
-Maclean offers an insider's second–by–second account of the fire and the capture and prosecution of Oyler, the first person ever to be found guilty of murder for setting a wildland fire.
+John MacLean, award-winning author of three previous books on wildfire disasters, spent more than five years researching the Esperanza Fire and covering the trial of Raymond Oyler.
+MacLean offers an insider's second-by-second account of the fire and the capture and prosecution of Oyler, the first person ever to be found guilty of murder for setting a wildland fire.

-The Thirtymile Fire by John Maclean
+The Thirtymile Fire by John MacLean

 One of the best ways to make sure the lessons of the past are passed on to the next generation is to read the stories of those who went before.
-This book is an in-depth examination of the Thirtymile Fire of July, 2001, in which 4 firefighters perished.
-Since 2021 is the 20th year since this fire, it’s an excellent time to revisit the events and the lessons learned in order to honor those who lost their lives.
-While not a leadership book per se, it's a book that covers an important part of our cultural history as wildland fire managers and leaders, and should be on every fire leaders reading list.
+This book is an in-depth examination of the Thirtymile Fire of July 2001, in which 4 firefighters perished.
+Since 2021 is the 20th year since this fire, it's an excellent time to revisit the events and the lessons learned in order to honor those who lost their lives.
+While not a leadership book per se, it's a book that covers an important part of our cultural history as wildland fire managers and leaders, and should be on every fire leader's reading list.

-Extreme Ownership by Jocko Willinks and Leif Babin
+Jocko Willink and Leif Babin

 A great book on leadership with lots of applications in the fire environment, at the personal and organizational level.
 A must read for fire leaders.
 If you read only one book on leadership this year, this should be it.